Biexciton-like quartet condensates in an electron-hole liquid: Results and Discussion

-Figure~\ref{fig:2} shows the ground-state energy density $E=\langle H\rangle+\mu \rho$ with the expectation value of the Hamiltonian~\eqref{expH} as a function of $\rho$.
+Figure~\ref{fig:2} shows the ground-state energy density $E=\langle H\rangle+\mu \rho$ as a function of $\rho$.
 To see the role of quartet correlations, the energy density $E$ without biexciton correlation is also plotted.
-It is seen that, by taking the biexciton correlation into consideration, the equation of state becomes softer (i.e., the ground-state energy becomes smaller) compared with the result without biexciton correlations.
+Because the bound-state formation reduces the total energy, the equation of state becomes softer (i.e., the ground-state energy becomes smaller) compared with the result without biexciton correlations.
 As shown in Eq.~(\ref{eq:elowd}), $E$ decreases with increasing $\rho$ in the low-density regime, indicating that the system obtains the energy gain associated with the bound-state formations (i.e., excitons and biexcitons).
 In turn, the absolute value of the quartet correction, indicated by the difference between the results with and without biexciton correlation, becomes larger with increasing $\rho$.
 This result indicates that the Cooper instability associated with the Fermi surface and the attractive electron-hole interaction assists the formation of Cooper quartets in the high-density regime.
 In this sense, the in-medium biexciton correlations in such a dense system are not the usual four-body bound states in vacuum but the BCS-like many-body states of biexciton-like Cooper quartets, which are also different from polyexcitons.

 In the quartet BCS framework, the low-energy excitation is dominated by the quartet correlations.
 In the high-density regime, such a low-energy sector relatively increases with the increase of the Fermi energy.
 However, the quartet correlations themselves are negligible compared with the Fermi energy in such a regime.
 Although we do not explicitly show it here, the increase of $E$ in the high-density regime can be understood from the behavior of the energy density $E_{\rm FG}$ in an ideal Fermi gas